 The Creation Of Lifestyle Transformation

-As we considered starting a program for food addiction/emotional or compulsive eating we considered our best strategy would be start with what we knew worked.
+As we considered starting a program for food addiction/emotional or compulsive eating, in 2011, we believed our best strategy would be start with what we knew worked.
 Both of us had worked in addictions for a number of years.
 We had background and experience with obesity and weight loss surgery and the food related issues that are found there.
 We had experience teaching in university programs and training therapists.

 Our work in process addiction treatment included an understanding of Patrick Carnes’ assertion that comprehensive treatment included: Individual therapy, Group therapy, Psychoeducation and a 12 step or similar support group involvement.
 He also asserted that treatment would take 3-5 years.
 He further insisted that where there is addiction, there is shame and that must be dealt with for treatment to be effective.

 From our university experience and well documented in the literature, the power and efficacy of group treatment is well demonstrated (Yalom; Corey and Corey).

 Evidence has come forth in the brain science literature demonstrating the role of neurochemistry in addiction, both from its contribution in maintaining the addictive behavior and the impact of interventions that improve brain functioning.
 This underscores the importance of healthy nutrition practices, regular and consistent physical activity and exercise, the need for sufficient sleep, and the role of stress on both physiological and emotional damage and healing.

 The concepts found in Motivational Interviewing indicate the value of helping the client identify goals, buy into the process, own the responsibility for their treatment, etc. Those are concepts incorporated into the development and utilization of the Plan of Action that is created and implemented in the early weeks of work in the Lifestyle Transformation program.